What's in UK Tap Water? 7 Facts

 6. The average annual water bill for a UK home is £448

-The cost of water bills in the UK can shock some, especially as the average annual charge of £448 is higher than in many other European countries.
+The cost of water bills in the UK can shock some, especially as the average annual charge of £448 is higher than in many other countries in Western Europe.
 Such a price tag covers essential services like water supply and wastewater, as well as other amenities like maintaining the country's extensive network of sewers.

 7. Calcium, magnesium, sodium and sulphate are all found in tap water

 Tap water in the United Kingdom might not be something people think of when they talk about essential compounds, minerals and elements.
 Still, in reality, tap water contains some essential substances.
-Calcium, magnesium, sodium and sulphate are all found in tap water in the UK – each of these elements plays an important role in human health.
+Calcium, magnesium, sodium and sulphate are all regularly found in tap water in the UK (although in varying levels from supplier to supplier) – each of these elements plays an important role in human health.

 Tap water FAQs